About Cambridge AICE

 The Advanced International Certificate of Education (AICE) is an accelerated method of academic study offered solely through the University of Cambridge International Examinations (CIE), a division of the University of Cambridge.
 AICE provides a flexible, broad-based curriculum that is offered at schools and colleges in over 161 countries, and is recognized by the Florida State Department of Education as a rigorous curriculum.

 For schools that offer AICE courses, eligible students may take specific AICE courses in isolation, or work to earn an AICE diploma.
-To earn an AICE diploma, students must pass seven credits worth of college-level examinations that are given at the end of AICE courses – beginning in the ninth grade.
-At least one examination must come from each of the three subject groups: Mathematics & Sciences, Languages, Arts & Humanities with an optional group 4, Interdisciplinary & Skills Based Subjects, as well as the mandatory course, AS Global Perspectives and Research.
+To earn an AICE diploma, students must earn seven credits of college-level examinations that are given at the end of AICE courses – beginning in the ninth grade.
+At least one examination must come from each of the three subject groups: Mathematics & Sciences, Languages, and Arts & Humanities, with an optional group four, Interdisciplinary & Skills Based Subjects, as well as the mandatory course, AS Global Perspectives and Research.

 There is presently one high school Cambridge AICE site on the campus of Winter Haven High School.

 For more information about our Cambridge Program at Winter Haven High School, visit www.winterhavenhs.com/cambridge/ or call the school at (863) 291-5330.